adobe-apiplatform/user-sync.py/en/user-manual/configuring_user_sync_tool.md

 ## Directory Connector Configuration

 These configuration files define connections to various identity sources.
 They can be used with both UMAPI sync and Sign Sync.
-They are only required if the connector is enabled (TODO see below).
+They are only required if the connector is enabled.
 The exception - when using UMAPI sync, `connector-csv.yml` is totally optional assuming the CSV uses the standard headers and encoding (`utf-8`).
-The CSV connector is required when using
+The CSV connector is required when using Sign Sync.
-Sign Sync.

 * `connector-ldap.yml` - Defines connection to an LDAP system such as Active Directory
 * `connector-okta.yml` - Defines connection to an Okta tenant (using the Okta API)